Blending Physical Retail and Digital to Build Loyalty

 1. Know Your Customer

-• Everyday Consumers: These customers visit 4–6 times a year, often needing advice as much as products.
-They’re looking for how-to content, home improvement tips, and personalized support—whether they’re tackling a small fix or a major renovation.
+Seek how-to content, home improvement tips, and personalized support—whether tackling a small fix or a major renovation

 2. Integrating Physical Retail and Digital Experiences

-They’ve even introduced augmented reality to their app so customers can see how products look at home—combining online ease with in-store confidence.
+They’ve even introduced augmented reality in their app so customers can see how products look in their homes—blending physical and digital retail to offer both ease and confidence.

 3. Building Loyalty Through Experience